oroinc/documentation/user/back-office/activities/calendar-events/manage-calendar-event.rst

 To edit, delete, add context or comment to a specific calendar event from its page:

 1. Navigate to **Activities > Calendar Events** in the main menu.
-2. Click once on the required event to open it.
+2. Click on the required event to open it.
 3. Select the necessary actions.
 4. To respond to the event, click  **Yes**, **Maybe**, or **No** for *Going* depending on whether you are going to attend the event.